omahs/imx-docs/docs/main/learn/web3-marketing-and-community/building-communities-in-different-channels.md

 - Be deliberate in creating channels to cater to different topics and purposes
 - Segment different channels into categories for clear organization
 - Include an international segment with different key languages based on your audience
-- Avoid creating too many channels to early.
+- Avoid creating too many channels too early.
 For discords with \<5k users, keep a small number of channels to consolidate conversation.

 **Find active moderators across time zones to keep the server alive at all hours**